 * Porter order could create third cross-Canada carrier

 By Susan Taylor

-Porter Airlines did not respond to requests for comment on a CSeries order, which The Wall Street Journal reported on Tuesday, citing unnamed sources.
-Bombardier spokesman Marc Duchesne said the Montreal-based company would not comment on "industry speculation."
+Porter Airlines did not respond to requests for comment, and Bombardier spokesman Marc Duchesne said the Montreal-based company would not comment on "industry speculation."

-Bombardier in December announced a letter of intent with an "unidentified customer" for 12 CSeries worth $870 million at list prices, with options for another 18 aircraft that would swell the deal value to $2.08 billion.
+Bombardier in December announced a firm order to an "unidentified customer" for 12 CSeries worth $870 million at list prices, with options for another 18 aircraft that would swell the deal value to $2.08 billion.

 Bombardier and engine manufacturer Pratt & Whitney promise a "low noise footprint and just 70 decibels approaching the airport," wrote Scott Hamilton, an aviation analyst with Leeham Co, noting that the airport is "highly noise sensitive."